To report a safeguarding concern, please email the following address:

 Student Searches

 At George Mitchell School we believe that everyone should feel safe without the threat of violence or intimidation.
 We hold random searches to deter anyone from bringing to school any banned items that might put the safety of all at risk.
+Parents/carers are notified when a search takes place, as well as its purpose and the outcome.

 Trips and Visits